NumEconCopenhagen/projects-2023-cbjk/inauguralproject/README.md

 The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages - #Skal der ikke stå NP, PLT osv her?.
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages